Chart Color Schemes

 Greenfield Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting this area.
-Notable projects include Villawood Town Centre Redevelopment Stage 2, Fairfield Hospital Redevelopment, Fairfield Showground Community and Events Centre, and Bonnyrigg Estate Renewal - Humphries Precinct.
-The following list details those most relevant.
+AreaSearch has identified six projects that could impact the area, with key ones including Villawood Town Centre Redevelopment Stage 2, Fairfield Hospital Redevelopment, Fairfield Showground Community and Events Centre, and Bonnyrigg Estate Renewal - Humphries Precinct (Canvas).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.